Master of Science in Applied Biology

 - Laboratory Research Biologist

-Why Choose Applied Biology at SU?
+Why Choose a Master's in Biology at Salisbury University?

 - Faculty with a broad range of research expertise and interests